January Term Programs

 Students seeking other financial assistance for off-campus January Term programs should contact the Financial Aid Office at 607-431-4130.
 Loan options are available to students and their parents to cover these program costs.

-Students who decide to withdraw from an off-campus program must do so by submitting a Withdrawal Form, available online.
+Students who decide to withdraw from an off-campus program must do so by submitting a Withdrawal Form.
 No refunds will be issued without this form.
-Withdrawals are effective the day the form reaches the Office of Global Education.
+Withdrawals are effective the day the form reaches the Center for Global Education.
 Please note, the form indicates acceptance of the following:

 • If I withdraw or leave the program for any reason on or after the scheduled departure date, no portion of the program fee will be refunded and any expenses incurred by me to return home are my sole responsibility, and not the College’s.